chloroken/eve-min/README.md

 # EVE-minimizer is a resource-saving tool

-A keybound client-switcher designed to fully-utilize EVE Online's "throttling" mechanics by putting inactive windows out of focus and minimizing them.
-Without minimizing windows, even if they're out of focus, they still use resources.
+A Linux, Wayland-based client-switcher for EVE Online designed to fully-utilize "throttling" mechanics by minimizing inactive windows.
+If a window is out of focus but not minimized, it will consume resources.
+Behold:

-# Demonstration

 Without minimizing, I see this message when switching, and use over 90% of the GPU: